Ridley Scott: Directorial style

-Scott is known for his enthusiasm for the DVD format, providing audio commentaries and interviews for all his films where possible.
-In the July 2006 issue of Total Film magazine, he stated: "After all the work we go through, to have it run in the cinema and then disappear forever is a great pity.
+Scott provides audio commentaries and interviews for all his films where possible.
+In the July 2006 issue of Total Film magazine, he stated: "After all the work we go through, to have it run in the theater and then disappear forever is a great pity.
 To give the film added life is really cool for both those who missed it and those who really loved it."

-Running alongside his enthusiasm for DVD, Scott is known for his use of the director's cut.
-The positive reaction to the Blade Runner Director's Cut encouraged Scott to re-cut several movies that were a disappointment at the time of their release (including Legend and Kingdom of Heaven), which have been met with great acclaim.
+The positive reaction to the Blade Runner Director's Cut encouraged Scott to re-cut several movies that were a disappointment at the time of their release (including Legend and Kingdom of Heaven), which have been met with acclaim.
 Today the practice of alternative cuts is more commonplace, though often as a way to make a film stand out in the DVD marketplace by adding new material.

 Filmography

-Awards and honours
+Honours, awards and legacy

-Scott was appointed Knight Bachelor in the 2003 New Year Honours for services to the British film industry.
+Scott was knighted in the 2003 New Year Honours "for services to the British film industry".
 He received his accolade from Queen Elizabeth II at an investiture ceremony at Buckingham Palace on 8 July 2003.
 Scott admitted feeling "stunned and truly humbled" after the ceremony, saying, "As a boy growing up in South Shields, I could never have imagined that I would receive such a special recognition.
 I am truly humbled to receive this treasured award and believe it also further recognises the excellence of the British film industry."
+In the 2024 New Year Honours, he was appointed a Knight Grand Cross of the Order of the British Empire (GBE) by King Charles III also "for services to the UK film industry".

-He has been nominated for three Academy Awards for Directing—Thelma & Louise, Gladiator and Black Hawk Down—as well as three British Academy Film Awards for Best Director, four Golden Globe Awards for Best Director, and two Primetime Emmy Awards.
+Scott has been nominated for three Academy Awards for Directing—Thelma & Louise, Gladiator and Black Hawk Down—as well as three British Academy Film Awards for Best Director, four Golden Globe Awards for Best Director, and two Primetime Emmy Awards.
 In 1995, Ridley and his brother Tony received the BAFTA for Outstanding British Contribution To Cinema.
 In 2018 he received the highest accolade from BAFTA, the BAFTA Fellowship, for lifetime achievement.

 Scott was inducted into the Science Fiction Hall of Fame in 2007.
 In 2017 the German newspaper FAZ compared Scott's influence on the science fiction film genre to Sir Alfred Hitchcock's on thrillers and John Ford's on Westerns.
 In 2011, he received a star on the Hollywood Walk of Fame.